5 Signs Your Loved One Is Addicted To Adderall

 A person struggling with Adderall addiction who is doctor shopping will usually take many trips to different doctors in an attempt to gain access to several different prescriptions for Adderall at the same time.
 During the appointments, the individual may fake symptoms or pretend existing symptoms are worse than they truly are.

 They do this to get a higher milligram dosage, a prescription for more pills at once, or they may be trying to make sure they get the prescription at all.
-The person also will visit different pharmacies in an attempt to fill these Adderall prescriptions at one time.
+The person will also visit different pharmacies in an attempt to fill these Adderall prescriptions at one time.

 “Missing” Prescriptions

-A person misusing their Adderall prescription may claim that they have lost their medication and that is why they need more.
+A person misusing their Adderall prescription may claim that they have lost their medication, and that is why they need more.
 If they think you also have a prescription for Adderall, they may openly ask you for some of your medication, or they may just steal your prescription from you.

 Online Activity And Search History

 Purchasing Adderall online is not uncommon.
-If a person has attempted to gain access to additional amounts of Adderall, and failed, they might attempt to purchase it from other countries online.
+If a person has attempted to gain access to additional amounts of Adderall and failed, they might attempt to purchase it from other countries online.
 Exploring the online search history may expose this and other questionable patterns.
 If a person is seeking multiple doctors, searching for information about specific drugs and other similar drugs, or looking up several different pharmacies, it may be in the online search history.

 There may also be a cause for concern if a person’s search history is completely blank.
 A blank search history means that it has been erased.
-Paranoia and secretive behaviors are both indicators of substance abuse, and deleting one’s search history may indicate that a person has something to hide.
+Paranoia and secretive behaviors are both indicators of substance use disorder, and deleting one’s search history may indicate that a person has something to hide.

-Treatment For Adderall Misuse, Abuse, and Addiction
+Treatment For Adderall Misuse, Abuse, And Addiction

 This page does not provide medical advice.
 See more